frankye8998/MusicalMusic/DOCUMENTATION.md

 ## retrieve(id, extension="mp3")

-Returns Musescore file using its ID
+Returns Musescore file using its ID.
 **id**: The ID of the MuseScore song.
 **extension**: The file format to retrieve.
 Supports mp3, pdf, mid, xml, and mscz.
 Returns `bytes`